IMF approved $18 bln in 50 requests for emergency pandemic aid - spokesman

+The IMF's executive board was working through requests at record speed and would consider a request from Egypt for both emergency financing and a stand-by lending arrangement on May 11, spokesman Gerry Rice told reporters in an online briefing.
+"It's an IMF moving at an unprecedented speed in an unprecedented way to meet this unprecedented challenge which we're all facing," he said, noting the Fund had also temporarily suspended payments on IMF debts for 25 of the poorest countries.

-Rice did not name all the countries that still have requests pending, but, in answer to questions, said the Fund's staff were currently considering requests from Sri Lanka, South Africa and Zambia.
+Rice did not name all the countries that have emergency requests pending.
+But replying to questions, he said the Fund's staff was considering requests from Sri Lanka, South Africa and Zambia.
+He did not provide the amounts they had requested.
+The aid granted under the IMF's rapid financing initiatives comes without the usual conditionality, but the Fund is working to ensure transparency and prevent corruption by asking all recipient governments to commit to enhanced reporting of crisis-related spending and undertake audits, Rice said.

+He said the funds were also subject to the IMF's safeguards assessment policy, under which a central bank's framework of governance reporting and controls must be deemed sufficient to manage resources, including IMF disbursements.
+Rice said the Fund was also in discussions with Zimbabwe, which has cleared its arrears with the Fund but is not currently eligible for IMF assistance since it has arrears with other financial institutions and bilateral creditors, Rice said.

+"Beyond the issue of arrears, consideration of any future request would require Zimbabwe to be ready to implement strong macro policies, and structural reforms," he said.
+"We do recognize the dire circumstances facing the people of Zimbabwe, and we're providing technical assistance right now."
+An IMF team will begin discussions next week with Lebanon, another country that has run into debt sustainability issues, on the details of its economic reform plans, Rice said.

 - READ MORE ON: